openhab-scripters/openhab-helper-libraries/docs/_sources/Getting Started/Installation.rst.txt

         #.
 Download the `standalone Jython 2.7.0 jar <http://www.jython.org/downloads.html>`_ and copy it to the path specified above in the EXTRA_JAVA_OPTS.
             A full installation of Jython can also be used, but the paths above would need to be modified.
             Jython 2.7.1 and 2.7.2a1+ will also work, but 2.7.0 has proven to be very stable.
         #.
-After completing the steps in the [Quick Start Guide](/Docs/README.md#quick-start-guide), create rules using [rule and trigger decorators](Defining-Rules.md#rule-and-trigger-decorators).
-            There is documentation on how to create rules directly with the API, but the decorators are by far the simplest.
-        #.
 Copy the ``/Script Examples/Python/hello_world.py`` script to ``/automation/jsr223/python/personal/``.
         #.  |core_step_9|
-        #.
-Review the Jython helper library documentation.
         #.  |core_step_10|
         #.  |core_step_11|